-Program, which the Commission adopted in January 2019.
+DESCRIPTION: VCTC's legislative priorities have been set out in its two-year Legislative Program, which the Commission adopted in January 2019.
 During the upcoming year, the work to advance VCTC's program will encompass: monitoring of transportation legislation and regulations under development which could affect Ventura County; briefing legislative and congressional members and staff as appropriate; and participation in various advocacy groups including Mobility 21, California Association of Councils of Governments (CalCOG), the California Transit Association (CTA), and the Southern California Transportation Legislative Roundtable.
-One item in the adopted Program that is anticipated to require particular effort this year will be the work with statewide transit and regional agencies to advocate for updating the Transportation Development Act.
-Another important state issue this year could be the various proposals for free public transit for different groups.
+In the coming months the Legislature's priority are likely focus on the COVID-19 emergency, including a likely suspension of farebox recover requirements.
+Moving forward, the Legislature could move back to continuing its previous discussions on issues such as permanent reform of the Transportation Development Act.
+Although currently on hiatus, the Legislature could also eventually revisit the various proposals for free public transit for different groups.

 In Washington D.C., the current transportation authorization, the Fixing America's Surface Transportation Act, or FAST Act, is scheduled to expire September 2020, with the federal transportation account projected to become insolvent at around the same time.
-There has been minimal action to date on reauthorization, and it is anticipated that there could be lengthy FAST Act extensions approved before a new reauthorization bill is passed.
+There has been minimal action to date on reauthorization, although there have been proposals to address reauthorization as part of an economic stimulus package.
 VCTC will work with the other regional agencies and transit agencies to address any federal proposals as they come forward.